holtskinner/holtskinner/README.md

 _Fall 2015 - Present_

 * Designed curriculum and taught two semesters of Computer Science courses focused on hands-on and practical skills through problem solving, collaboration, and challenge-based learning.
-* Received “Excellence in Teaching” award from the College of Engineering.
+* Received _Excellence in Teaching_ award from the College of Engineering.

 **Peer Tutor**